Tony Wall (hurler): Inter-county

 Wall won a second National League medal in 1959 following a 0–15 to 0–7 defeat of Waterford, however, Tipperary surrendered their provincial and All-Ireland crowns.

 Tipperary asserted their dominance in 1960 by retaining the National League title with a 2–15 to 3–8 defeat of Cork.
 It was Wall's third winners' medal in that competition.
 He later won a second Munster medal following a narrow 4–13 to 4–11 defeat of Cork in what has been described as the toughest game of hurling ever played.
 This victory allowed Tipperary to advance directly to an All-Ireland final meeting with Wexford.
 A certain amount of over-confidence was obvious in the Tipperary camp, particularly in trainer Phil Purcell's comment that no player was capable of marking Jimmy Doyle.
 The game ended in remarkable circumstances as the crowd invaded the pitch with a minute to go, mistaking the referee's whistle for the end of the game.
 When the crowd were finally moved off the pitch Tipperary continued playing with only twelve men, but Wexford won on a score line of 2–15 to 0–11.

 1961 saw Wall collect a fourth National League medal, however, he missed the subsequent Munster final against Cork due to his duties with the army in Cyprus.
 The absence of the All-Ireland semi-final allowed Tipp to advance directly to the final itself with Dublin's first native hurling team providing the opposition.
 The game was a close run thing, however, Tipp held on to win by 0–16 to 1–12.
 It was Wall's second All-Ireland medal.

 In 1962 Tipperary defeated all before them in the Munster Championship yet again.
 A 5–14 to 2–3 trouncing of Waterford in the decider gave Wall, by now the vice-captain of the team, a third Munster medal.
-Tipp's nemesis of two-year's earlier, Wexford, waited in Croke Park to test them once again in the subsequent All-Ireland final.
+Tipp's nemesis of two-years earlier, Wexford, waited in Croke Park to test them once again in the subsequent All-Ireland final.
 Wexford, however, were not the force of old and the side got off to possibly the worst start ever by a team in a championship decider.
 After just ninety seconds the Leinster champions were down by 2 goals, however, the game turned out to be much closer than people expected.
 Tipp eventually secured the win on a score line of 3–10 to 2–11, giving Wall a third All-Ireland medal.